National security to remain Modi government’s top priority

 "Right from surgical strike (in September 2016) to air strike (in February 2019), the Modi-led government has made it clear that any attack on India will not be taken lying down, he asserted.

-The minister said people's confidence in the central government increased during Modis first tenure.
+The minister said people's confidence in the central government increased during Modi's first tenure.

 "Now with the same government getting elected for a second innings, fear will be instilled in the minds of the nations enemies," he said.